 Mix, pour, and bake this quiche in less than 30 minutes!
 Combine these ingredients together and make one of the best breakfast recipes.
 It is that easy!

-- Toothpick test.
+• Toothpick test.
 Even if the top of the quiche looks golden, I still like to use the toothpick test to double-check that it’s cooked all the way through.
-Simply stick a toothpick into the center of the quiche.
-The toothpick should come out completely clean.
-If it’s not, cook for a few more minutes then retest.
+Simply stick a toothpick into the center of the quiche and it should come out clean.

 Recipe FAQs